 PlanThe old adage is true: “The more you prepare, the less you bleed in battle.”
 Click To Tweet

 When it comes to implementing anything at your organization, the strategy is key.
 This is the most important step when it comes to launching any corporate podcast.
-Start by getting your team together to define a purpose, an audience,
+Start by getting your team together to define a purpose, an audience, and

-narrow the focus of your content.
+focus of your content.

 The next step in the planning process will be the find a podcast hosting service.
 A simple Google search can help you find some options, but it’s important to choose one that caters to enterprise users.
 Since you’ll likely need security for your internal communications, you may need to evaluate several to meet your budget and needs.

 During the evaluation process, you should ask yourself: